 If you’d like to know what it feels like to have never been on Facebook, I can tell you.
-I’ve never been on Facebook – it’s not that I hate Facebook, it’s mainly that I’d rather not have all my details out there for everyone to see.
+I’ve never been on Facebook.
+I’d just rather not have all my details out there.

 So, back to what it’s like to have never been on Facebook.
 I function normally and have an active social life.